Jezzffihuter2022/wangchuyao.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am a Ph.D. researcher in Social Research Methods at the London School of Economics and Political Science (LSE), affiliated with the [LSE Data Science Institute](https://www.lse.ac.uk/DSI).
+I am a Ph.D. candidate in Social Research Methods at the London School of Economics and Political Science (LSE), affiliated with the [LSE Data Science Institute](https://www.lse.ac.uk/DSI).
 I am a Visiting Assistant in Research at Yale University's Department of Political Science.

 **I am seeking Assistant Professor and postdoctoral positions starting in 2026.**